m-mdy-m/Xprz/docs/package.doc/csrf.doc.md

-## `csrfToken`
+# Csrf

-Configures Cross-Site Request Forgery (CSRF) protection middleware in an Express application.
+Class for configuring Cross-Site Request Forgery (CSRF) protection middleware in an Express application.

 ### Methods